cfengine/documentation/reference/promise-types/files.markdown

 agent's current context.
 This allows conditional insertion.

-**Note:** Because classic templates are built on top of `edit_line`, identical lines will not be rendered more than once unless they are +included within a block.
+**Note:** Because classic templates are built on top of `edit_line`, identical lines will not be rendered more than once unless they are included within a block.
 This includes blank lines.

 Example contrived ```cfengine``` template: